grincc/agenda/notes/2022-08-16-community-meeting-notes.md

 # Short Summary

--  Request for funding @davidtavarez August-December 2022.
+-  No objections raised for Request for funding @davidtavarez August-December 2022 from community.
--  Community Mining Project update
+-  Community Mining Project/ facility costs and location discussed.
--  Discussion about Coinswap milestone 2.
+-  Discussion about Coinswap milestone 2 and phase 3 delivery plan discussed.

 # Agenda Points & Actions